syagawa/cameyamasan/README.md

         * BLE
         * OLED Display and buttons

-* PC(Win or Mac or Linux) for compiling to camera
+* PC for compiling to camera
     * Arduino IDE

 ## Compile source to Camera @PC

-1. git clone this repository to PC.
+1. git clone this repository.
 2. Open this repository's root by Arduino IDE.
 3. Connect Timer Camera X to PC.
 4. Compile to Timer Camera X.